DarioMiroli/PillizotaGroupImageAnalysisCode/README.md

 # PilizotaGroupImageAnalysis
-Various routines for the extracting of infromation from microscopy iamges.
+Various routines for the extracting of information from microscopy images.